BSchlosser7/AI-Legal-Case-Summarizer/README.md

 2. Clone the notebook to your personal drive
 3. Upload SFT Training Data to current Colab Notebook
   * Left Sidebar --> File Icon --> Upload Icon --> sftdata.csv
-4. Click "Run all" in the menu bar and scroll to bottom of the colab notebook
+4. Click "Run all" in the menu bar and scroll to bottom of the colab notebook (this may take a couple minutes)
-5. Paste "Case Name"
+5. Paste the "Case Name" of the intended case
     ```sh
    Case Name = "[Insert Here]"
     ```
-6. Paste "Long Summary"
+6. Paste the "Long Summary" outputted by the RAG model that aligns with the "Case Name"
     ```sh
    Long Summary = "[Insert Here]"
     ```